UMNLibraries/experts-kafka-poc/README.md

 # experts-kafka-poc

-Proof of concept using Kafka to automate Experts tasks.
+Proof of concept using Kafka to automate Experts@Minnesota tasks.